the truth about whether dogs can eat grapes

 Can dogs eat grapes?
-It’s a timely question: with holiday baking season almost here, you and your four-pawed friend may have visions of oatmeal-raisin cookies dancing in your heads!
-But before you slip Bowser a bite of your famous raisin bread, it’s important to know that grapes and raisins can cause acute kidney failure, which is likely to send your precious pup straight to the Doggie ER.
+During holiday baking season, you and your four-pawed friend may have visions of oatmeal-raisin cookies dancing in your heads!
+But before you slip Bowser a bite of your famous raisin bread, it’s important to know that grapes and raisins can cause acute kidney failure, which is likely to send your precious pup straight to the doggie ER.

 The exact physiology behind why our dogs can’t eat grapes or raisins is still unknown, but here’s what we have come to understand:

 - The toxin that harms dogs is in the flesh of grapes: peeled or seedless still aren’t safe.